Two-time Emmy Award winning Meteorologist David Yeomans has been fascinated with weather for as long as he can remember.

 By the fourth grade, he was checking out stacks of meteorology books from the public library, gathering as much knowledge as he could.
 A year after that, he became a registered storm spotter and kept climate records for the National Weather Service office.

-Unsurprisingly, he went on to study meteorology at the University of Miami.
+He went on to study meteorology at the University of Miami.
 During the summer after his first year at Miami, he came back home to Austin to intern in the KXAN weather department under Jim Spencer.
-During his college career, he also held internships at YNN Austin and CBS4 Miami.
+During his college career, he also held internships at Spectrum News in Austin and CBS4 Miami.

 After Hurricane Katrina ravaged New Orleans in 2005, David helped rebuild the upper-Ninth Ward neighborhood with Habitat for Humanity, serving as an assistant carpenter.